 Between the 10th and 13th centuries, most European cathedrals were built in the Romanesque style.
 Romanesque cathedrals are solid and substantial: They have rounded masonry arches and barrel vaults supporting the roof, thick stone walls and few windows.
 (Examples of Romanesque architecture include the Porto Cathedral in Portugal and the Speyer Cathedral in present-day Germany.)

 Also, before the invention of the printing press in the 15th century, even books were works of art.
 Craftsmen in monasteries (and later in universities) created illuminated manuscripts: handmade sacred and secular books with colored illustrations, gold and silver lettering and other adornments.
+Convents were one of the few places women could receive a higher education, and nuns wrote, translated, and illuminated manuscripts as well.
 In the 12th century, urban booksellers began to market smaller illuminated manuscripts, like books of hours, psalters and other prayer books, to wealthy individuals.

 The Middle Ages: Economics and Society